guoyi118/guoyi118.github.io/_pages/about.md

 Welcome and thank you for visiting my site!

-I am a senior machine learning scientist @ Paypal.
-I do research in **natural language-driven data visualization** and seek to explore how data visualization is empowered by language models in the era of AIGC.
+I am a senior machine learning scientist @ Paypal, where I focus on **promoting and innovating Agentic AI** technologies within PayPal.
+My work spans across **ChatBI** and **AI+SDLC** domains, exploring how AI agents can revolutionize business intelligence and software development processes.
+I do research in **Agentic AI**, **AI+Data**, **Data Visualization**, exploring the potential of LLMs in transforming how we interact with data and build intelligent systems.
 I received my Ph.D. from Tongji University [Intelligent Big Data Visualization Lab (iDVX Lab)](https://idvxlab.com/), supervised by [Prof. Nan Cao](https://nancao.org/).

 I received my Master’s degree in Financial mathematics in School of Mathematics And Statistics, UNSW, supervised by Prof. Yanan Fan and [Prof. Yuguang Wang](https://yuguangwang.github.io/).
 I received my Bachelor’s degree in Science from University of Toronto and a double degree in Mathematics and Finance.